RomanticBox/RomanticBox.github.io/_pages/about.md

 ## 🧠 Research Interests

 - Multimodal understanding and generation
-- Language + sound symbolism modeling
 - Human–AI interaction and creativity
-- Phonetic/semantic alignment across languages
+- Pragmatics-based human interaction understanding and generation
 - Storytelling and media generation by AI
+- Computational artistry and creativity

 ---

 ## ✨ Motto

 > "The future belongs to those who can hear it coming."
 > — David Bowie

 ---